Sl0vi/SqlNoSql/README.md

 database the better.
 Preferably you should run your data access code on the same machine as the SQL Server.

+**Currently supported database providers:**

+- System.Data.SqlClient
+- System.Data.SQLite
+- Mono.Data.Sqlite

+*Currently only GUIDs are supported as keys*

 How to use
 --------------------------------------------------------------------------------

 Create a new instance of the DocumentStore class and either pass in a connection string and provider name, or pass in the name of the connection string in your configuration file.
-Currently only System.Data.SqlClient is supported.

 **Example connection string in App.config:**